-In order to use this new remote table replication, the first step is creating a remote source with SDA from the target SAP HANA Cloud to the source SAP HANA Cloud.
+To use this new remote table replication, the first step is to create a remote source with SDA in the target SAP HANA database in SAP HANA Cloud.
 SDA supports 3 types of credential modes to access a remote source with SAP HANA Cloud: technical user, secondary credentials, and single sign-on (SSO) with JSON Web Tokens (JWT).
 Currently, this new feature only supports the technical user mode, and users need to configure ‘DML Mode’ of a remote source property as ‘readwrite’.

-SAP HANA Cloud Administration Guide: Create an SAP HANA Remote Source
+SAP HANA Cloud, SAP HANA Database Data Access Guide: Create an SAP HANA Cloud Remote Source

-The next step is creating a virtual table in the target system.
+The next step is to create a virtual table in the target system.
 The following statement will create a virtual table called V_CUSTOMER in the MARKETING schema of the target system.
 This virtual table will be based on the CUSTOMER table in the SALES schema of the source system.

 CREATE VIRTUAL TABLE MARKETING.V_CUSTOMER AT "REMOTE_REP"."<NULL>"."SALES"."CUSTOMER";

-Then creating a replica table and remote subscription is needed.
+Then to create a replica table and remote subscription, the following steps are needed.

 -- create a replica table CREATE COLUMN TABLE MARKETING.R_CUSTOMER LIKE MARKETING.V_CUSTOMER; -- create a remote subscription CREATE REMOTE SUBSCRIPTION SUB ON MARKETING.V_CUSTOMER TARGET TABLE MARKETING.R_CUSTOMER;

-As the replica table is created with COLUMN LOADABLE by default, the entire columns will be loaded into memory and it ensures the performance.
-However, if needed, the user can switch it to PAGE LOADABLE.
-It means that column data is loaded by page into the buffer cache and it can reduce the memory usage.
-For switching, the user can use the following statement.
+Since the replica table is created with COLUMN LOADABLE by default, the entire columns will be loaded into memory for optimal performance.
+However, if necessary, the user can switch it to PAGE LOADABLE.
+This means that column data is loaded by page into the buffer cache, reducing memory usage.
+To switch, the user can use the following statement.

 -- switch to page loadable ALTER TABLE MARKETING.R_CUSTOMER PAGE LOADABLE; -- switch to column loadable ALTER TABLE MARKETING.R_CUSTOMER COLUMN LOADABLE;

-Those are all about the configuration for new remote table replication, and the following statements can be used for activating, deactivating, or dropping the replication.
+Those are all the configurations for setting up new remote table replication.
+The following statements can be used to activate, deactivate, or drop the replication.

 -- activate the replication ALTER REMOTE SUBSCRIPTION SUB DISTRIBUTE; -- deactivate the replication ALTER REMOTE SUBSCRIPTION SUB RESET; -- drop the replication DROP REMOTE SUBSCRIPTION SUB;

-If users drop the replication and want to reactivate it, they need to truncate or recreate the replica table.
-Please find the further details in the below links.
+If users drop the replication and want to reactivate it, they need to either truncate or recreate the replica table.
+Please find the further details in the links below.

-SAP HANA Cloud Administration Guide: Configure Remote Table Replication with the SDA HANA Adapter
+SAP HANA Cloud, SAP HANA Database Data Access Guide: Configure Remote Table Replication with the SDA HANA Adapter

-SAP HANA Cloud Administration Guide: System Views for Monitoring Remote Table Replication
+SAP HANA Cloud, SAP HANA Database Data Access Guide: System Views for Monitoring Remote Table Replication

 As mentioned, this new remote table replication feature supports auto reactivation for failures.
 During the reactivation, it synchronizes each pair of source and target table first then changes their replication status to ENABLED.
-Users can also manually do global reactivation with the following statement.
+Users can also manually do reactivation with the following statements.

 Differences from the replication with SDI or SLT

-SAP HANA smart data integration (SDI) with HanaAdapter can be used for replicating tables between SAP HANA Cloud systems, but this new feature with SDA hanaodbc adapter provides better performance with log-based replication and simplified approach without deploying the Data Provisioning (DP) Agent.
+SAP HANA smart data integration (SDI) with HanaAdapter can be used for replicating tables between SAP HANA Cloud systems.
+However, this new feature with SDA hanaodbc adapter provides better performance with log-based replication and a simplified approach without the need to deploy the Data Provisioning (DP) Agent.

-However, even though it supports near real-time change data capture as SDI does, there are some limitations.
+Although it supports near real-time change data capture like SDI, there are some limitations.
 For example, the schema of source table and target table must be identical with no additional filters or different partitions.
-If you would like to know further details of limitations or comparisons between SDI and SDA, please also refer to the below link.
+If you would like to know more about the limitations or comparisons between SDI and SDA, please refer to the link below.

-SAP HANA Cloud Administration Guide: Replicating Tables from Remote Sources
+SAP HANA Cloud, SAP HANA Database Data Access Guide: Replicating Tables from Remote Sources

-Furthermore, the key differentiator compared to SDI and SLT is, as explained, in case multiple source tables are updated within one transaction, it applies the same behavior on the target tables to ensure database level transactional consistency.
-However, it doesn’t mean that SDI does not support transactional consistency.
-The difference is that this new remote table replication ensures transactional commit order based on original transaction commit ID.
+Furthermore, the key differentiator, as explained, compared to SDI and SLT, is that in the case where multiple source tables are updated within one transaction, it applies the same behavior to the target tables to ensure database-level transactional consistency.
+However, this does not mean that SDI does not support transactional consistency.
+The difference is that this new remote table replication ensures transactional commit order based on the original transaction commit ID.

-For other limitations, please refer to the below.
+For other limitations, please refer to the link below.

 Hybrid scenario and futures

-As briefly mentioned above, the hybrid scenario is growing in importance and this new remote table replication will play a crucial role as one of key enablers for the hybrid scenario.
-In that sense, replication from SAP HANA 2.0 SPS05 or later (source) to SAP HANA Cloud (target) will be possible in the near future.
-In parallel, it will keep evolving and be augmented with more capabilities and better supportabilities.
+As briefly mentioned above, the hybrid scenario is growing in importance, and this new remote table replication will play a crucial role as one of key enablers for the hybrid scenario.
+In parallel, it will continue to evolve and be augmented with more capabilities and better supportability.
 So, please stay tuned for our next blog series.